 Favorite Fall Hikes with Children in Western Colorado

 Color Sunday, September 29, 2019, is just around the corner, and with it come the opportunities to get out into nature and experience the amazing yellows, oranges, and reds that come with aspen fall foliage.
 Aspen trees are amazing for more than just their beautiful leaves.
 They provide winter feed for elk and habitat for black bear and other species unique to Colorado.
 The following are three of our favorite family hikes on nearby public lands.
-Pick one nearest you or check out our website at www.friendsofyouthandnature.org/maps.html for more hiking ideas in your backyard!
+Fore hiking ideas in your backyard, visit our map page.

 If you live in or near Montrose, one of our absolutely favorite fall hikes with children lies just to the south near the town of Ouray in the Uncompahgre National Forest.
 An easy 3.5 mile loop combines the Portland Trail with a portion of the Upper Cascade Falls trails.
 It explores the basin below a huge amphitheater of eroded cliffs rising through mature aspen trees above the eastern side of Ouray and features scenic viewpoints to appreciate this formation along with the peaks of the San Juan Mountains rising to the south and west of town.
 Our children always enjoyed looking for magic: bear claw marks on the aspen bark, feathers on the trail, and snail shells nestled in the rocks along the path.
 You can always soak off the trail dust in the Ouray pool afterwards!